reddvid/my-hugo-site/content/post/2022/03/amateur-recording/index.md

 I let go of my [Audio Technica ATR2500X condenser microphone](https://reddavid.me/mobile-game-streaming/#hardware) since recording with it picks up a lot of background noise-making the guitar sound bad when reducing noise on post-edit.

 The ATR2500X does record good sound when inside a treated and noise-free room.
-Here is a sample, though it’s not in a room and background noise is environmental:
+Here is a sample, though it's not in a room and background noise is environmental:

 {{< audio src="chikinini.mp3" caption="Chikinini by Parokya Ni Edgar Cover by John Dre (Inuman Session)" >}}